Conjugate index

 Formally, we also define $q = \infty$ as conjugate to $p=1$ and vice versa.

-Conjugate indices are used in Hölder's inequality.
+Conjugate indices are used in Hölder's inequality, as well as Young's inequality for products; the latter can be used to prove the former.
 If $p, q>1$ are conjugate indices, the spaces Lp and Lq are dual to each other (see Lp space).

+Properties

+The following are equivalent characterizations of Hölder conjugates: